 Welcome to Project Home LIfe!
-Imagine a beautiful Golden Retriever, bred for loyalty, companionship and enjoying the great outdoors confined to a wire kennel not much bigger than a rabbit hutch, devoid of human interaction.
+Imagine a beautiful Golden Retriever or similar dog, bred for loyalty, companionship and enjoying the great outdoors confined to a wire kennel not much bigger than a rabbit hutch, devoid of human interaction.
 It seems unthinkable, but it’s normal at puppy mills and factory breeding operations where the focus is profitability, and dogs’ well-being is ignored.
 Sadly, we’re all too familiar with it.
 DVGRR’s Golden Gateway is located in Lancaster County in the heart of the “puppy mill capital on the East Coast.”
 In our geographic footprint, these dogs are simply another “crop.”

 Puppy mill existence takes a heart-breaking toll on the dogs forced to live in those conditions.
 But it’s the only thing they know.
 When removed from their lifelong surroundings, puppy mill breeder dogs typically cower or flatten out on the ground.
 They have no idea how to walk on surfaces other than wire; they avoid eye contact; they freeze; they tremble when people attempt to touch them.

 Getting these Goldens and dogs like them into our program is only half the story.
 Rehabilitating them to transition from the horrific conditions they’ve endured to a loving household is a challenge we meet with our Project Home Life program.